Telendos island in Greece.

 Book ferry tickets online here »

-GETTING AROUND TELENDOS
+GETTING AROUND ON TELENDOS

 There are no roads, cars, scooters or other motorized vehicles.
+Should I be precisely, and I should, there is a small scooter on the island and it is used to collect garbage.
+The garbage then go by boat across to Kalymnos.
 The only way to get around is on foot, but who cares when the distances are so short.
 In principle, there are only two directions to go, left or right.

-VILLAGES IN TELENDOS
+VILLAGES ON TELENDOS

 There is only one village, and it is small.
 What you see when you arrive by caïque is the village itself, it is not bigger than that.
 Here are a few tavernas and a couple of cafes.
 Furthermore, there are two mini markets and a beautiful light blue church.
 There are no streets, only some paths and a few alleys.
 You will quickly get a complete picture of the village.
 It is cosy, peaceful, enjoyable and quiet.
 In fact, Telendos along with Marathi and Hydra, is the quietest island I have ever visited.

-The only village in Telendos.
+The only village on Telendos.

 As said, there are a number of tavernas and the difference between them is marginal.
 If you stay on Telendos you can try a new taverna every evening, after a week you have eaten at all of them, and may choose a favourite.
 I myself like the fish taverna To Kapsouli.
 Here you can be seated and eat right on the water's edge, and if you feel like it, you can dip your feet in the sea and chew on a skewer at the same time.
 It is that close.
 To Kapsuli is to the right in the village, if you have your nose towards Telendos.
 Further off to the right lies more tavernas, including On The Rocks, and they have rooms for rent as well.